-A sequence rule has two or more subrules that fire in sequence.
-You can use a sequence rule when you want the rule to fire if its subrules meet the specified criteria in the specified sequence within the defined time frame.
+A Sequence rule has two or more subrules that fire in sequence.
+You can use a Sequence rule when you want the rule to fire if its subrules meet the specified criteria in the specified sequence within the defined time frame.
+Therefore, you need to order the subrules in the required sequence.